|

 Students are "hired" as employees of the Bridgewater Animal Forensic Laboratory (BAFL) and are called upon to solve a “mystery.”
 They work in groups of three to determine if a sample of “whale meat" is from an endangered species that has been sold illegally in a foreign fish market.

-Monday and Tuesday are spent in the lab.
-On Wednesday the students take a break to experience a whale watch out of Plymouth Harbor (parents and siblings are invited, provided they pay their own way).
-On Thursday, it’s back to the lab to analyze results and write reports.
+Monday through Thursday are spent in the lab analyzing samples, deciphering results and writing up reports.
 Friday morning is spent preparing materials for the afternoon's "congressional hearing," to which parents, grandparents, etc. are invited as well!

 If you would like to be added to the mailing list for future summer offerings, please contact Kim McCoy by email kmccoy@bridgew.edu or phone (508)531-2630